jamescherti/outline-indent.el/README.md

 ### Why not use folding.el?

-`folding.el` uses markers in the buffer to annotate folds.
+The `folding.el` package is no longer maintained (abandoned) and uses markers in the buffer to annotate folds.
+It does not support utilizing indentation levels to determine foldable sections.

-In contrast, `outline-indent.el` takes a different approach by utilizing indentation levels to determine foldable sections.
+In contrast, `outline-indent.el` uses indentation levels to determine foldable sections.

 ## License